Technology Requirements (2022)

 If you do not already own an iPad that meets these requirements, we recommend you buy the most recently released version of the iPad.
-We offer no specific recommendation from this list and suggest that you make purchase decisions based on your budget, features, and preferences.
-If you plan on using your iPad as your primary device for taking notes, you may want to consider getting an iPad Pro which has a larger screen and ability to use an Apple Pencil, please check for compatibility at https://www.apple.com/apple-pencil/.
+We offer no other recommendation from this list and suggest that you make purchase decisions based on your budget, features, and preferences.
+If you plan on using your iPad as your primary device for taking notes, you may want to consider getting an iPad with larger screen and if you want the ability to use an Apple Pencil, please check for compatibility at https://www.apple.com/apple-pencil/.

 B. iPad keyboard (recommended)

 - There is a large variety of keyboard manufacturers and designs; we offer no specific recommendation and suggest that you make purchase decisions based on your budget, features, and preferences.

-- You should expect to pay $100 or more for a quality keyboard and should consider the following features:
+- You should expect to pay $100 to $200 for a quality keyboard and should consider the following features:

-- Folio-style or clamshell: a clamshell case which firmly holds you iPad in place will allow you to more easily work when desk space is limited.
+- Folio-style or clamshell: a clamshell case that firmly holds your iPad in place will allow you to work more easily when desk space is limited.
 Folio cases tend to be lighter and cheaper but typically rely on a groove or magnet to hold you iPad in place and offer only a single propped-up angle to view the display.

 - Always-on or removable: Some cases make it difficult to use your iPad as just a tablet.
 If you plan on using the keyboard infrequently, you may want to consider a case that can be easily removed.

 - Typing experience: To varying degrees, all iPad keyboards offer smaller-than normal keys in a compact layout.
 You will need to be comfortable typing short answer and essay questions on your keyboard and we emphasize that you take this into consideration and use your keyboard often enough that you are comfortable using it during exams.

 You must have the following software installed on your computer.
 You may be prevented from connecting to the UCSF network without having all the required security software installed.